Statistical Inference for Covariate-Adaptive Randomization Procedures: Properties of Several CAR procedures

 \end{enumerate} \end{theorem}

-This theorem shows that the test statistic $S$ has the asymptotic variance smaller than 1, so the test is conservative with a reduced type I error for testing the treatment effect.
+This theorem shows that the test statistic $S$ has asymptotic variance of less than 1, so the test is conservative with a reduced type I error for testing the treatment effect.

-Based on above four CAR procedures, we find that: (i) Under the CR (complete randomization), the distribution of $S$ is still asymptotically standard normal, so it provides the correct type I error.
-This is because the CR do not use covariate information at the assignment stage. (ii) Under other three procedures (RR, $D_A$-BCD and PSR), the asymptotical distributions of $S$ are not standard normal.
-Therefore, their type I errors (based on $S$) are not correct anymore.
-Based on their distributions of $S$, we can compare their type I errors as well as their powers.
-In next section, we will discuss about the correction of type I error of CAR procedures and then we may compare their adjusted powers.
+Based on the above four randomization procedures, our findings are as follows. (i) Under CR, the distribution of $S$ remains asymptotically standard normal, so it provides the correct type I error because CR does not use covariate information at the assignment stage. (ii) Under the other three procedures (RR, $D_A$-BCD, and PSR), the asymptotic distributions of $S$ are not standard normal; therefore, their type I errors (based on $S$) are no longer correct.
+In the next section, we discuss the correction of type I error for CAR procedures, and we may then compare their adjusted powers.

 We may also apply the general theorems (in Section \ref{sec:HypoTestGeneral}) to other CAR procedures.
-Numerical comparisons of these randomization methods are given in Section \ref{sec:Simulation}.
+In particular, stratified block randomization and Pocock and Simon's minimization method are two of the most popular CAR designs.
+To deal with continuous covariates, discretization is required to implement these methods.
+Let $d_j(X_j)$ be the discretized version of $X_j$, $j=1,...,p+q$, that is used in randomization. \cite{Ma2015} showed that Assumptions \ref{assum:prop} and \ref{assum:diff_means} are satisfied for both methods where $\bm{\xi}$ is a $(p+q)$-dimensional normal distribution with mean zero and a diagonal covariance matrix with the $j$-th element being $\mathbb{E}[\textup{Var}(X_j \mid d(X_j))]$.